 Self-Realization Fellowship (SRF) asks those who want to learn kriya yoga as members of their church, to sign a binding oath.
 They say they stand for the same as Jesus who is credited with "Do not swear at all (Matthew 5:34-37)."
 Yogananda claims the bond should last for up to life-times; it could have drastic backsides, but you may not be told all that up front in SRF.
-That guru also claims kriya may hasten your progress in a world of illusion, and his shortened and changed kriya yoga will hasten much too.
-Progress in kriya is just imagined if the world is unreal, as Yogananda teaches most of the time. [[Yogananda Dreams] What is more, Yogananda's changed kriya might be less than adequate for still other reasons, writes his fellow disciple Sailendra Dasgupta (2006, 108-10).
+That guru also claims kriya may hasten your progress in a world of illusion, and his shortened and changed kriya yoga will also hasten much in an unreal universe, as Yogananda teaches most of the time.
+[Yogananda Dreams] What is more, Yogananda's changed kriya might be less than good enough, writes his fellow disciple Sailendra Dasgupta (2006, 108-10).

 SRF's kriya pledge is an oath.
 It allegedly links a sworn-in guy to Jesus who warns against other Christs than himself (Matthew 7:15-20; 24:5; 24:24 etc.) and says his teachings, heaven and salvation are for Jews only (Matthew 15:24; 10:5-10).
 How many respect that?
 To play fair is not to hide any guru-claim on Christian souls or other souls, but to tell of them up front.